Unit2795/terraform-s3-bootstrap/README.md

 # Store Terraform State in AWS

 # About

-A cheap alternative to storing remote state with Terraform Cloud or Terraform Enterprise.
-This example uses AWS S3 and DynamoDB to store the Terraform state remotely.
+This repo will help you set up a remote state backend for Terraform using AWS.
+This is a cheap alternative to storing remote state with Terraform Cloud or Terraform Enterprise.
+Its developer experience isn’t as nice as Terraform Cloud.
+But it’s very cheap and flexible.
+With a sprinkle of shell scripts and GitHub Actions, I think I've obtained a developer experience that I find acceptable.

-S3 stores the state file, Dynamo DB locks the state file to prevent concurrent writes.
+S3 stores the state file, Dynamo DB locks the state to prevent concurrent writes.

 This example uses CloudFormation, GitHub Actions, and a Shell script to create the remote state.
 Fold the example code into your Terraform project as needed to begin using remote state.

 At the moment, it's necessary to provision the remote state before deploying with Terraform, unless you use a wrapper like Terragrunt.
 (Chicken and the egg type problem unfortunately.
 You need the remote state in order to deploy, but you need to deploy in order to create the remote state storage mechanisms)

 Note!: Versioning is enabled on the S3 bucket.
-This can be a good practice to allow rolling back the state and to prevent accidental deletion of the state file, but it does increase the cost of the bucket.
+This can be a good practice to allow rolling back the state and to prevent accidental deletion of the state file, but it does increase the cost of the bucket a little.

 # Usage

 1. Configure the `state.config` file with your desired bucket name and DynamoDB table name.
    1. If you want to use an extant bucket and table, the `/bootstrap` directory is not needed.
 Modify the "key" value so that it is unique in the bucket.
 This will prevent you from accidentally overwriting the terraform state of your other projects.
    2. Note, the bucket and table name MUST be unique in your AWS account if you intend to use the bootstrap script
 2. Check the `main.tf` file to ensure the `terraform` and `aws` blocks are configured correctly.
 The `backend` block can stay as is, but you may also specify ["encrypt"](https://developer.hashicorp.com/terraform/language/backend/s3#encrypt) and other settings as you wish.